Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Theoretical framework

-\begin{itemize} \item $E_{cv}^{BSE}$ represents the exciton binding energy, which quantifies the energy required to create an electron-hole pair in an excited state compared to the ground state of the material, item $E_g$ is the fundamental band gap, \item $A_{cv}$ describes the amplitude of an electron-hole pair, \item Spatial distribution of the electron and hole is given by excitonic wave-function $\Psi_{c'v'}^{cv}({r}, {r'})$. \item K and V represents the direct Coulomb interaction and screened Coulomb interaction respectively between the electron and hole, \item $\chi_{c''v''}^{cv}({r''}, {r'})$ represents the dielectric susceptibility, describing how the material responds to the presence of an electron-hole pair \cite{gw_bse}. \end{itemize} BSE is solved to determine exciton binding energy and excitonic wave functions, is essential for accurately describing the optical properties.
+\begin{itemize} \item $E_{cv}^{BSE}$ represents the exciton binding energy, which quantifies the energy required to create an electron-hole pair in an excited state compared to the ground state of the material, item $E_g$ is the fundamental band gap, \item $A_{cv}$ describes the amplitude of an electron-hole pair, \item Spatial distribution of the electron and hole is given by excitonic wave-function $\Psi_{c'v'}^{cv}({r}, {r'})$. \item $W$ and $V$ represents the direct Coulomb interaction and screened Coulomb interaction respectively between the electron and hole, \item $\chi_{c''v''}^{cv}({r''}, {r'})$ represents the dielectric susceptibility, describing how the material responds to the presence of an electron-hole pair \cite{gw_bse}. \end{itemize} BSE is solved to determine exciton binding energy and excitonic wave functions, is essential for accurately describing the optical properties.
 This approach allows for detailed predictions of excited states and optical spectra by providing insights into the interactions between electrons and holes.
 Such interactions lead to phenomena such as exciton absorption and emission, thereby enhancing our understanding of materials under optical excitation \cite{PhysRevResearch.2.032019, PhysRevB.92.045209}.
+Recent GW-BSE calculations on quantum-confined chiral halide perovskites further demonstrate that excitonic transitions can govern circular dichroism and chiroptical responses in low-dimensional materials~\cite{shaheen2026circular,li2024large_cd_perovskite}.